-Both the amorphous carbon and silicon model clusters were constructed on the basis of the continuous random network (CRN) model developed by Wooten et al. [4].
-There are neither dangling bonds nor coordination defects in the CRN model, and it can be considered as an idealised structure of tetrahedrally coordinated a-Si.
-This model consists of 216 silicon atoms interacting through the Keating local potential [5].
-It seems to be the best CRN model so far, since it agrees very well with the experimental one-dimensional radial distribution function of tetrahedrally coordinated amorphous silicon [6].
-Based on the close physical and chemical analogy between saturated silicon and carbon compounds, our ta-C model was built from the a-Si CRN model by scaling down the first neighbour atom-atom distances in a-Si (2.35 Å) to 1.54 Å. This procedure has been proven to yield an adequate model for ta-C too [7].
+The amorphous carbon and silicon model clusters were constructed on the basis of the continuous random network (CRN) model developed by Wooten et al. [8] (WWW model).
+There are neither dangling bonds nor coordination defects in the CRN model, and it can be considered as an idealized structure of tetrahedrally coordinated a-Si.
+This model consists of 216 silicon atoms interacting through the Keating local empirical potential.
+It seems to be the best CRN model so far since it agrees very well with the experimental on-dimensional radial distribution function of tetrahedrally coordinated amorphous silicon [9].
+Recently, some doubts of the validity of WWW model were published [10].
+The dangling bonds at the cluster boundaries were saturated by hydrogen atoms.
+Based on the close physical and chemical analogy between saturated silicon and carbon compounds, our t-C model was built from the a-Si CRN model by rescaling the first neighbor atomatom distances in a-Si from 2.
+35 Å to 1.54 Å. This procedure has been proved to yield an adequate model for ta-C, too [11].

-In all cases, one or two carbon (silicon) atoms were substituted by dopants.
-Nitrogen or boron was incorporated into the ta-C network and phosphorus into a-Si.
+In all cases one or two carbon (silicon) atom was substituted by dopants.
+Nitrogen or boron was incorporated into the ta-C network and phosphorus was used to dope a-Si.
 The structural change caused by the impurities was investigated.
-It was achieved by geometry optimisation of the dopant and its first neighbours [8], while the amorphous environment was kept fixed.
+The study was performed by geometry optimization of the dopant and its first neighbors [12], while the amorphous environment was kept fixed.
 Impurities caused no significant structural rearrangement in the examined amorphous environments.